Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

-Unlike feature-attribution methods (such as LIME or SHAP), counterfactual explanations operate differently.
+Conversely, counterfactual explanations operate differently than feature-attribution methods (such as LIME or SHAP).
 In general, post-hoc feature-attribution methods generate perturbations around the neighborhood of a local data instance that one wishes to explain.
 The perturbations and their predictions are fitted to a white-box model (such as linear regression).
 Because the white-box model is transparent, one can extract the weights of the features.
 Due to sampling and selection bias introduced by perturbation noise, the explanation's feature importance may not reflect the predictive model's feature importance.
-For that reason, the explanations may not be faithful \cite{Bordt2022}.
+Therefore, the explanations may not be faithful~\cite{Bordt2022}.
 Counterfactuals are not generated based on permutation methods and are not focused on finding feature weights.
 They consist of optimization functions that follow the model's decision paths that lead to the desired outcomes.
-Therefore, \textit{the counterfactual explanation is always faithful}, and the underlying predictive model has little impact on the counterfactual generation process as demonstrated in Figure \ref{fig:overall_proximity}.
+Therefore, \textit{the counterfactual explanation is always faithful}, and the underlying predictive model has little impact on the counterfactual generation process as demonstrated in Figure~\ref{fig:proximity_box_plot}.